nkakouros-original/bash-autopairs/README.md

 - If `BASH_AUTOPAIR_BACKSPACE` is set, the plugin will disable the `bind-tty-special-chars` option as it prevents Backspace from being mapped.

+These limitations cannot be overcome to the best of the author's knowledge.

 ## Installation
 Download and source the `autopairs.sh` file from within your `.bashrc` file.
 For